AndyPseudo/Pseudo-s-Plug/README.md

 🤔 Who is this for?

 - Claude enjoyers
-- Those comfortable with prompt caching OR proxy users OR sickos with endless API credits
+- Those comfortable with prompt caching (depth 2 or higher) OR proxy users OR sickos with endless API credits
 - Character-focused RPers
 - Nerds willing to/interested in reading the [model's system card](https://assets.anthropic.com/m/12f214efcc2f457a/original/Claude-Sonnet-4-5-System-Card.pdf)
 - Those who want reasoning enabled without it ruining character voice